Sheila MacAskill

 Sheila Lennox MacAskill (1946 – 17 April 2020) was a Scottish gay rights campaigner who had a pivotal role in decriminalising homosexuality in Scotland.
-MacAskill was also the first Chairwoman of the Scottish Minorities Group (SMG), the only female executive, and was responsible for establishing their first premises on Sauchiehall Street, Glasgow, in 1977.
+MacAskill was also the first Chairwoman of the Scottish Minorities Group (SMG), their only female executive, and was responsible for establishing their first premises on Sauchiehall Street, Glasgow, in 1977.

 Early life

 MacAskill declared that she came out of the womb gay, "end of story".

 Even though sex between women was not criminalised in law, it was not socially accepted either, making it difficult for women to find each other.
 In response, MacAskill set up social events for women to meet.
 At one of these events MacAskill met her lifelong partner, Elizabeth Elliott.
 Speaking about this, Elizabeth said: "She (Sheila) set up discos in Glasgow for men and women which were absolutely marvellous...
 Glasgow City Council granted a licence, but at the same time you had one eye on the door because the law had not changed and we could get raided....However, the atmosphere was terrific.
 Sheila was the DJ and ran themed discos which resulted in a competition to judge best outfits."